Effect of Turbulence-Closure Consistency on Airfoil Identification: Results

-After solving the inverse shape determination problem using multiple wake signatures, our focus shifts to examining the influence of turbulence-closure consistency within the optimization framework.
+After solving the inverse shape identification problem using multiple wake signatures, our focus shifts to examining the influence of turbulence-closure consistency within the optimization framework.
 Although the uncertainty associated with turbulence closures has been extensively investigated from the perspective of forward (functional) prediction, it has received comparatively little attention in the context of inverse problems.

-Using the wake signatures at three angles of attack simulated with the S–A model, we performed additional inverse shape optimizations employing two alternative turbulence closures: the $k$–$\omega$ SST and $k$–$\varepsilon$ models. \autoref{fig:field_closure} compares the resulting flow fields for four airfoils—the target NACA16021 and the three inversely reconstructed shapes obtained using different closures.
-While the overall flow patterns at the same angle of attack appear similar, notable differences emerge in specific regions such as flow separation, highlighting the impact of closure inconsistency on the inferred geometries and corresponding flow predictions.

 \autoref{fig:profile_closure} compares the shapes of inversely obtained airfoils against the target NACA16021.
-The one obtained from the $k-\varepsilon$ model deviates the most from the target, while the next is the one obtained from the $k-\omega$ SST model. \autoref{tab:shape} (last three rows) quantitatively summarizes the shape deviation of the three inversely obtained airfoils using multiple wake signatures.
-The consistent closure (S-A model) shows the smallest deviation from the target airfoil, both in terms of $L_2$ and $L_\infty$ errors. \autoref{tab:forward_error} (last three rows) summarizes the converged objective terms of three turbulence closures.
+The one obtained from the $k-\varepsilon$ model deviates the most ($21.7\%$) from the target, while the next is the one obtained from the $k-\omega$ SST model ($16.5\%$). \autoref{tab:shape_errors} (the last part) quantitatively summarizes the shape deviation of the three inversely obtained airfoils using multiple wake signatures.
+The consistent closure (S-A model) shows the smallest deviation from the target airfoil, both in terms of $L_2$ and $L_\infty$ errors. \autoref{tab:error_forward} summarizes the converged objective terms of three turbulence closures.
 The consistent closure S-A model shows the lowest errors.
-The $k-\varepsilon$ turbulence model has one order of magnitude higher error almost in every terms.
-It shows the large effect of the closure inconsistency on the inverse shape determination problem.